2025 -2026 Foundations Certificate Program Curriculum and Class Summary

 FACULTY

-Paul Sanderson, D.Min., Ph.D. is a Licensed Psychologist and a Licensed Marriage & Family Therapist in Massachusetts; a Diplomate in the American Association of Pastoral Counselors; a Certified Jungian Psychoanalyst; and is an Ordained Minister in the United Church of Christ.
+Paul Sanderson, D.Min., Ph.D., IAAP, is a Licensed Psychologist and a Licensed Marriage & Family Therapist in Massachusetts; a Diplomate in the American Association of Pastoral Counselors; A Certified Jungian Analyst; and an Ordained Minister in the United Church of Christ.
 He taught psychology at Assumption College for twenty-five years.
 In addition to his private practice (in person and on-line) in Foxborough, Massachusetts, he serves as Pastor of the First Community Church of Southborough.
 He is married with three children, six grandchildren, and is a big fan of Pink Floyd and the New York Yankees.

 PRESENTER: Annette Hanson, LCMHC, IAAP